Home » 100% Whole Wheat Sourdough Sandwich Bread

 The next morning, remove the dough from the bowl.
 If you have to, you can add a small amount of flour to help with shaping the dough.
 I found I didn’t have to.
 But, if you do, just use enough to work the dough.

 Instead of punching down the dough, simply remove the dough and place on your work station.
 Then pat it out to a rectangle.
 This will slightly degas the dough but won’t knock all the air out from the overnight fermentation.
-Being whole wheat, you want to retain as much air as possible to yield a fluffier loaf.

-After shaping into a loaf, add to a greased loaf pan.
-Cover and let rise until it tops over the pan.
+Cover with plastic wrap or a tea towel and let rise until it tops over the pan.
 Mine took 2 1/2 hours.

 Preheat the oven to 375 degrees F.